svakula/BotOfAllTrades/README.md

-# DiscordAntiProfanityBot
+# BotOfAllTrades
 An Annoying-ass Bot that Calls out all the lmaos and other ways to trick the original lmao bot.
-Also an anti profanity filter.

 It can also Search Images with the !image command and It Can Also Play Music with the !help commands for a full list of commands.

-Its also pretty cool interms of usability.
-The music functionality is airtight BUT the sound quality could use some work because Node-Opus, Axios, FFMPEG and FFMPEGBinaries use the old version because the code got screwed up when updated and everything concerning the music code failed.
+Its also useful in terms of usability.
+The music functionality is airtight BUT the sound quality could use some work because Node-Opus, Axios, FFMPEG and FFMPEGBinaries use depreciated versions.

 The Image search is airtight and perfect.
 SafeSearch is implemented so only safe pictures show up when in use.

-The lmao code is written so that Lmao, Lmfao, Imao, Imfao, lnao, Inao, and many more cannot be said without the call out
+The lmao code is written so that Lmao and many more cannot be said without the call out

-The profanity filter also blocks many curse words by calling it out as well.
-The curse word deletion scrips is yet to be made

-Developed almost completely by Shrijith Vakula

-I did kinda borrow code from many other sources to create this Frankenstein's monster of a project

-You can Invite the Bot to yout Server as soon as I figure out a way to host it 24/7

-Link will be posted when that happens

-Kill me now
+most code was borrowed and I have no clue from where because it was a long time ago so if any of this is your code please know that I am sorry for not crediting you.

+you can host it yourself as no instance of this bot exists on running servers.